ymwjbxxq/aws-appconfig/README.md

 ### Lambda snipt ###

-The integration with the AWS Lamba is instead extremely easy.
+The integration with the AWS Lamba is, instead, straightforward.
 AWS AppConfig works as a Lamba Integration, running as an HTTP Server in localhost.
-Each request from a Lambda directed to AppConfig goes directly to the HTTP server, which is forwarding the message to AppConfig, retrieving the information and send it back.
-Caching is also possible, to improve the performances
+Each request from a Lambda directed to AppConfig goes directly to the HTTP server, forwarding the message to AppConfig, retrieving the information and sending it back.
+Caching is also possible to improve the performances.

 ```javascript
 const AWS = require('aws-sdk');